vuemodel/core/packages/core/src/actions/01-when-to-use-actions.md

 :::
  use VueModel in your command line tools like node and bun!)

 The example below was tested with bun.
-It's much easier to get running with typescript using esm (ECMAScript Modules).
+It's much easier to get a modern typescript project running with bun.

 ::: code-group
 ```ts [createPost.ts]